 From St. Mary, Montana drive 9 miles north to Babb.
 Turn west onto Route 3 and follow it for 12 miles.
-The winding, narrow road is in bad shape with lots of broken pavement – though in 2020 it’s supposed to be getting a complete face-lift.
+The winding, narrow road was in bad shape with lots of broken pavement – but it got a complete face-lift between 2020-2021.

 Look for the trailhead for Iceberg Lake hike behind the Swiftcurrent Motor Inn.
 It’s very well signed.